joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/09/26/us/justice-department-fani-willis-trump.html

 **Trump Orders Unsealing of All Files on Amelia Earhart and Her Disappearance**\
-`The president has called for the unsealing of documents related to the deaths of prominent historical figures like John and Robert Kennedy and Martin Luther King.`\
+`The president has called for the unsealing of documents related to the deaths of prominent historical figures like John F. Kennedy and Dr. Martin Luther King Jr.`\
 https://nytimes.com/2025/09/26/us/politics/trump-amelia-earhart-files.html

 **How to watch White Sox at Nationals: Time, TV, streaming for September 27**\